asyncapi/glee/examples/slack-reaction-listener/README.md

 - `SLACK_HTTP`: Your Slack app's OAuth token.
 - `CHAT_API`: Your OpenAI API key.

-Ensure these are set in your `.env` file or your deployment environment.
+Ensure these are set in your environment.